-Covid cases ‘could surge to 15,000 a day’ if Omicron variant becomes dominant
+Covid cases ‘could surge to 15,000 a day’ if omicron variant becomes dominant

-The number of Covid-19 cases could surge to 15,000 a day after Christmas if the Omicron variant becomes dominant, health experts have warned.
+The number of Covid-19 cases in the Republic of Ireland could surge to 15,000 a day after Christmas if the Omicron variant becomes dominant, health experts have warned.

 The National Public Health Emergency Team (Nphet) said that the new variant could drive up cases during increased social activity over the Christmas period.